 If you’re reading this, Faithlife has now announced the release of Logos 10, the next major version of the popular Bible software platform.1

-So, I’ve had a couple weeks to work with the new version and compose some thoughts about everything I think you really need to know about it as an academic user.
+After taking some time to work with the new version, I’ve put together some thoughts about everything I think you really need to know about Logos 10 as an academic user.

 In that context, I’d like to share

 - some things to consider if you’re thinking about upgrading or switching to Logos 10, and finally

 - give you a set of special bonuses to celebrate the release.